-Bitwarden is a free, open source password manager.
+Bitwarden is a free, open-source password manager.
 The goal is to solve password management problems for individuals, teams, and business organizations.
 Bitwarden is one of the simplest and most secure solutions to save all your logins and passwords and conveniently synchronize them between all of our devices.
-If we don't want to use the Bitwarden cloud, we can easily host our own Bitwarden server.
+If we want to avoid using the Bitwarden cloud, we can easily host our Bitwarden server.

 Data protection-oriented add-ons

 In this section, I would like to introduce you to a few useful add-ons for Firefox.